 - Vanilla Extract – this is for a little extra flavor that helps these cookies taste homemade.
 It’s optional, but I think makes a difference.

-These are the basic ingredients to make these cookies but I’ve also come up with different flavor combinations you can find below.
+These are the basic ingredients to make these easy cookies but I’ve also come up with different flavor combinations you can find below.